PF

 Instructions

-5. 5In a large bowl, stir together the cream cheese, egg yolk, and Parmesan with a fork until smoothly combined.
+5. 5In a large bowl, combine the cream cheese, egg yolk, and Parmesan with a fork until smoothly blended, then fold in the cooled sausage mixture until fully incorporated.

 Nutrition — Per Serving